SCS-CBU-CED-IAM/simplesaml-mobileid/README.md

 }
 ````

-The error code 20901 (Applet Language resync) is handled with an automatic and transparent retry.

 Refer to the "Mobile ID - SOAP client reference guide" document from Swisscom for more details about error states.

 ### Message to be signed